 - Go ‘short’ if you think the share price will decrease

 This is a major benefit from spread betting shares UK – as traditional stock brokers only allow you to make gains if the respective company increases in value.
 But, when using a spread betting platform, you can also profit if you think the stocks will lose value.
+As this article on Basketball Insiders explains, some of the best apps for betting also offer the chance of spread bets on sports.

 When you buy shares in the traditional sense – you own stock in the company.
 This means that you are entitled to certain stockholder rights – such as receiving your share of any dividend payments.
 But, spread betting shares UK are financial derivatives.